jeudesprits/wireguard-docker/README.md

 8. PROFIT!

 # 🆘 Tips
-All created VPN configs in `$HOME/.wireguard` folder.
+1. All created VPN configs in `$HOME/.wireguard` folder.
+2. To add a user type `docker exec -it YOUR-CONTAINER-ID bash /scripts/add-user.sh` Remember answer the questions.